Maryland, New York

 Maryland is a town in Otsego County, New York, United States.
 The population was 1,897 at the 2010 census.
 It was named for the U.S. state of the same name.
 The Town of Maryland is on the county's southern border.
 It is northeast of the City of Oneonta.

 History

 The town was first settled around 1790 in the southwest part of the town.

 Maryland was erected from the Town of Worcester in 1808.

-About 1909 until 1912 an extensive lumber operation by Emmons L. Peck of Carbondale, Pennsylvania, utilizing a steam tramway straddled the county line on South Hill east of Mud Lake, shipping finished lumber from Burnsides Switch on the D&HRR.
+From about 1909 until 1912, an extensive lumber operation by Emmons L. Peck of Carbondale, Pennsylvania, utilizing a steam tramway which straddled the county line on South Hill east of Mud Lake, shipping finished lumber from Burnsides Switch on the D&HRR.
 Peck's personal cabin was later dismantled and rebuilt in the hamlet of Maryland next to the present post office.
 During World War I, Porter Brothers contracted to build the third rail for the D&HRR "bridge line" through Maryland and Worcester to allow larger eastbound freight trains without extra locomotives to clear Richmondville Hill by an alternate route, much of which was later obliterated by I-88 construction.